AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 <p></p>

-With all of the previous part in place, the remainder of the triangulation procedure becomes very straightforward!
+With all of the previous parts in place, the remainder of the triangulation procedure becomes very straightforward!
 In this section we will iteratively add the triangulation vertices to the triangulation mesh and resolve the areas of conflict where vertices fall into the circumcircle of other triangles.
 This is done by removing the conflicting triangles, in turn creating a polygonal hole that can be patched up with a set of new triangles, by connecting the vacant edges with the current vertex in question.
 Doing this exactly as described by the pseudocode snippet may end up being a very inefficient way to do it, rather than comparing every triangle's edges against every other triangle's edges, we may actually just compare all edges and store the ones that are unique in a separate array to construct the polygonal hole.

 With these considerations, we can model our procedure as follows: